LLNL/axom/src/components/sidre/docs/sphinx/index.rst

   data consistency.

 So far, Sidre development has focused on designing and building flexible and powerful concepts to build on.
-The Sidre API includes four main concepts:
+The Sidre API includes five main concepts:

-* **Datastore.** The main interface; contains a collection of Buffers and one root Group.
+* **Datastore.** The main interface; contains a collection of Buffers, a collection of default Attributes, and one root Group.
 * **Buffer.**  Describes and holds a chunk of data in memory owned by Sidre.
-* **View.**   Describes a conceptual layout of data in memory.
 * **Group.** Defines a tree structure.
 Each Group (except the root) has one parent Group; each Group has a collection of Groups and Views.
+* **View.**   Describes a conceptual layout of data in memory.
+Each View has a collection of its explicitly-set Attributes.
+* **Attribute.**  Provides an item of metadata describing a View.

 These concepts will be described in more detail in later sections.